JoinCODED/DEMO-Express-References-CountriesAPI/README.md

    City.find().populate("country");
    ```

-2. Let's try fetching our list of states again.
+2. Let's try fetching our list of cities again.
 It works!